After an apparent false-flag operation, the Party recruits a million American men to fight in the war on the border…

 Once you understand that resentment and other emotions are key to fascism, it is clear that the logic, and even the former positions of the dictator are largely unimportant.
 He is a strong-man, one whose rage, not reason, is responsible for his popularity.

 Coughlin was a fierce anti-communist, a position which led him to come perilously close to advocating for the policies of Hitler or Mussolini at some points.
 Coughlin was also apparently, anti-Jew, a quality reflected in his comment: “When we get through with the Jews in America, they'll think the treatment they received in Germany was nothing.”

 His platform called “Share the Wealth” featured elements of Windrip’s “maximum wage” plank.

 In the first case, there is denial among the regular folk (hence the title…).
 Nobody takes the threat of the fascist candidate seriously until it is too late to stop his ascent.

 One of the reasons that It Can’t Happen Here is so abundantly worth reading today is that the issues it addresses have not disappeared.
 In fact, the book is scarily prophetic.

 It Can’t Happen Here is a cautionary tale about what a lack of vigilance could bring to America if the so-called "poorly educated" get very angry, and tempers run irrationally hot; if experience and wisdom are no longer valued by voters and a strong man -- an authoritarian -- is sought.

-For eighty years, Lewis's story has remained a cautionary tale, a fantasy.
-If we are vigilant, careful and informed, we have nothing to worry about.
+For eighty years, Lewis's story has remained a cautionary tale, a fantasy, a sign-post of danger ahead, closer than we think it is.